checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 Else if S is the terminating condition for block B:
   Let V have declared bounds as bounds(Lower, Upper).
-  If S dereferences V at E:
+  If S dereferences V in an expression E:
     Gen[S] = Gen[S] ∪ {V:bounds(Lower, E + 1)}

 Else if W is a where_clause and W annotates S and